 'She’ll go on like this for hours: "Alas," she’ll cry.
 "Alas, that I married a weakling and a lamb!
 You let yourself be pushed around by everybody.
 Haven’t you got the guts to protect me?"

-'I imagine that you’re a worldly man, intelligent and a leader of men.
-You look quite strong as well, in fact, the fool who persuaded you to take up a religious life – may God turn that man into a gibbering wreck!
-You'd have been a real Jack the lad, I bet, if you’d been able to give vent to all that lust that’s bottled up inside you.
+'I imagine that you’re a worldly man, intelligent, a leader of men.
+You look quite strong as well, in fact, the fool who persuaded you to take up a religious life, may God turn that man into a gibbering wreck!
+You'd have been a real Jack-the-lad, I bet, if you’d been able to give vent to all that lust that’s bottled up inside you.
 You’d be the father of a whole village by now!

-I will lament, then, in the manner of tragedy, the suffering of those who once enjoyed a high status in this world and then fell from grace in such a dreadful way that there was no hope of them ever recovering from it.
+I will lament in the manner of tragedy the suffering of those who once enjoyed a high status in this world and then fell from grace in such a dreadful way that there was no hope of them ever recovering from it.
 Certainly, when fortune flies from us, no one has the power to alter her course.
 So let no man feel secure in his prosperity.
 Draw caution from these old and true stories.